ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 Next we will look at the various options in JHipster's application generator.
 Note that unless development is done inside a Docker or Vagrant container (not highly recommended), you will need to have installed [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/en/download/), [Yarn](https://yarnpkg.com/en/) (or [NPM](https://www.npmjs.com/get-npm)) and [Yeoman](http://yeoman.io/) installed, in addition to the database you will choose.
 Optionally, install [Docker](https://docs.docker.com/install/) for running the database inside of a container instead of on your operating system (I personally prefer managing my databases inside containers).

 ## Generator Options
 There are several choices to make when generating a new application.
 Using the Web form or typing the command `yo jhipster` or now simply `jhipster`, we are presented with a series of options.
 Some options when selected will prompt you for additional choices, such as specifying which languages to support for internalization.
-Here are the list of options presented for generating a monolithic application:
+Here are the list of options presented for generating a monolithic application, with most answers omitted for clarity:

 ![generatoroptions](/images/2018/05/JHipsterOptions.jpg)